pyomeca/bioptim/README.md

 q = sol.states[0]["all"]
 ```

-The values inside the dictionaries are np.array of dimension `n_elements` x `n_shooting`, unless the data were previously altered by integrating or interpolating (then the number of columns may differ).
+The values inside the dictionaries are np.ndarray of dimension `n_elements` x `n_shooting`, unless the data were previously altered by integrating or interpolating (then the number of columns may differ).

 The parameters are very similar, but differs by the fact that it is always a dictionary (since parameters don't depend on the phases).
 Also, the values inside the dictionaries are of dimension `n_elements` x 1.